oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 ### What is Kubernetes?

-Kubernetes, also known by the abbreviation k8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+Kubernetes, also known by the abbreviation k8s, is an open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.
 See  [https://kubernetes.io/](https://kubernetes.io/).

 ### What is AWS EKS?